 Part of the reason few people camp here may be the inconvenience of getting the required permit from the DeLeon Forestry Station in DeLeon Springs, about 20 miles away.
 The campground gate is locked, and you won’t get the combination until you get the permit.

-There are no on-site caretakers or rangers, and there are only four sites clustered beneath a canopy of oaks.
-Each of the four shady campsites has a picnic table and a fire ring, and they can accommodate tents or RVs.
+There are no on-site caretakers or rangers, and there are only 10 sites clustered beneath a canopy of oaks.
+Each of the 10 shaded campsites has a picnic table and a fire ring, and they can accommodate tents or RVs.
 There are no hookups or dump station, but there is a porta-potty in the campground.

 Campers should also be aware that parts of the campground may flood after a heavy rain, especially during the summer wet season.